2020 Boise State Broncos football team

 The 2020 Boise State Broncos football team represented Boise State University during the 2020 NCAA Division I FBS football season.
 The Broncos played their home games at Albertsons Stadium in Boise, Idaho, as members of the Mountain West Conference.
 They were led by seventh-year head coach Bryan Harsin.

 After the season was suspended due to the COVID-19 pandemic, then reinstated, the Broncos played seven games, compiling a 5–2 record (5–0 in conference play).
 The team then lost to San Jose State in the Mountain West Championship Game.
 On December 20, the team announced that it had decided to forgo playing in any bowl game.
 The program had appeared in 18 consecutive bowl games, dating back to the 2002 Humanitarian Bowl.

 On December 22, head coach Bryan Harsin resigned to become the head coach at Auburn.
 He finished at Boise State with a seven-year record of 69–19.

-Previous season

-The Broncos finished the 2019 season 12–2, 8–0 in Mountain West, becoming champions of the Mountain Division.
-They represented the Mountain Division in the Mountain West Championship Game where they defeated Hawaii.
-They were invited to the Las Vegas Bowl where they lost to Washington.